PDN

 Metal 4 is used for vertical lines that are cut for the macros, and Metal 5 routes over the top of everything.
 When the metal 5 lines pass over the macro, vias are dropped to connect the macro’s internal PDN to the user project area’s PDN.

-A common failure for small designs with the OpenLane tools is that there isn’t enough area for the PDN to get created.
+A common failure for small designs with the LibreLane tools is that there isn’t enough area for the PDN to get created.
 A simple fix is setting the absolute size of the die to make sure its large enough.

 Course feedback

-Klas Nordmark (digital course)
+Konrad Wilk (digital course)